 To achieve these core goals, communities must develop a comprehensive neighborhood revitalization strategy, or Transformation Plan.
 This plan will become the guiding document for the revitalization of the public and/or assisted housing units, while simultaneously directing the transformation of the surrounding neighborhood and positive outcomes for families.

 To successfully develop and implement the Transformation Plan, MDHA will work with Napier Place and Sudekum Apartments residents, public and private agencies, community and philanthropic organizations, community members and residents from the surrounding area and stakeholder groups to gather and leverage resources needed to support the strategic and financial sustainability of the plan.

-On December 28, 2017, MDHA, along with the Martha O’Bryan Center, submitted the Draft Transformation Plan to HUD as a part of the two-year planning process funded through the Choice Neighborhoods Initiative.
-The draft plan can be attributed to the great involved from resident, community members, non-profit organizations and Metro agencies.
-Since the launch of Envision Napier and Sudekum in November 2016, the community had provided input towards the plan through seven Community Advisory Group (CAG) meetings, five public Town Halls, 31 work group meetings, three community design workshops, and four community engagement events.
+On June 27, 2018, MDHA submitted the Final Transformation Plan to HUD as a part of the two-year planning process funded through the Choice Neighborhoods Initiative.
+The Final Transformation Plan plan can be attributed to the great involvement from resident, community members, non-profit organizations and Metro agencies.
+Since the launch of Envision Napier and Sudekum in November 2016, the community had provided input towards the plan at more than 60 meetings, public Town Halls, workshops and community engagement.

 Feb.
 15, 2018 Town Hall Presentation